LefdRida/slug-detection/README.md

 ## Result

-The final result is the following spatiotemporal image which show how the height of each slug, in the video, is changing during its passage through the tube:
+The final result is the following spatiotemporal image which shows how the height of each slug, in the video, is changing during its passage through the tube:
 <p align="center">
 <img  src="https://github.com/LefdRida/slug-detection/blob/main/images/resultvid1.jpg" height="400" width="150"/>
 </p>